 Roasted (Or Grilled!!)

 So if you’re into roasted radishes (or simply missing potatoes dearly!), you absolutely must give these guys a chance.
-And as it turns out, they make a wonderful summer salad too!
+And as it turns out, they make a wonderful summer salad too.

 And (drumroll please!)… you can cook it up on the grill too!!

-So feel free to add in sun-dried tomatoes, switch out the burrata for mozzarella (or leave out if dairy free!), or do bacon (or pancetta!) in place of the prosciutto, sub out the pesto for olive oil and balsamic… see what I mean?!
+If that wasn’t enough, it’s also a good one to customize to your taste buds desires.
+So feel free to add in sun-dried tomatoes, switch out the burrata for mozzarella (or add toasted nuts if dairy free)(or simply add toasted nuts, in fact), or do bacon (or pancetta!) in place of the prosciutto, sub out the pesto for olive oil and balsamic… see what I mean?!

 Radishes Impersonating Potatoes (!!)